Irish citizenship through birth or descent

 - Lived in Ireland or Northern Ireland for 3 out of the 4 years before you were born or

 - Have the right to live in Ireland or Northern Ireland without any restriction on their period of residence

 Only reckonable residence is counted towards the 3 out of 4 years needed.
 This does not include periods spent in Ireland on a student visa or while waiting for a decision on an international protection application.

-If you or your child were born in Ireland after 31 December 2004 and do not qualify as an Irish citizen by birth, you can apply for citizenship by naturalisation after you (and the child) have completed five years of residence in Ireland.
+If you were born in Ireland after 31 December 2004 and do not qualify as an Irish citizen by birth, you can apply for citizenship by naturalisation after you have completed 5 years of residence in Ireland.
+You can apply for your child after they have completed 3 years of residence in Ireland.

 3. Born outside Ireland to an Irish parent

 If you were born outside of Ireland, you are automatically an Irish citizen by birth if either one of your parents was born in Ireland and was entitled to Irish citizenship.